learn-co-curriculum/cs-maps-binary-trees-readme/README.md

 1. Review a `Map` implementation using a binary search tree (BST).
 2. Analyze the performance of BST methods.
-3. Understand the problem of unbalanced trees.
-4. Know that self-balancing trees solve this problem.
+3. Explain the problem of unbalanced trees and how self-balancing trees solve this problem.

 ## Overview